-The restaurant-bar is located the left bank of the Seine River, in close reach of the St-Michel neighborhood and the riverbanks.
-You might enjoy a drink or a dinner here after exploring the nearby Latin Quarter or the fashionable district known as St-Germain-des-Prés.
+The restaurant-bar is located on the left bank of the Seine River, in close reach of the St-Michel neighborhood and the riverbank.
+You might enjoy a drink or a dinner here after wandering around the nearby Latin Quarter or St-Germain-des-Prés.

 - Address: 51 Quai des Grands Augustin, 6th arrondissement

 - Tel: +33 (0) 1 43 26 68 04

 - Visit the official website and make reservations (in English)